 The Board meets on a regularly scheduled basis six times a year to review significant developments affecting the Company and to act on matters requiring Board approval.
 It also holds special meetings when Board action is required between scheduled meetings.
-The Board met seven times during 2015.
-During 2015, each member of the Board participated in at least 75% of all Board and applicable committee meetings held during the period for which he/she was a Director.
+The Board met six times during 2016.
+During 2016, all members of the Board, except one, participated in at least 75% of all Board and applicable committee meetings held during the period for which he/she was a Director.
+Mr. Hogan, who joined the Board on October 31, 2016, attended 66% of the meetings applicable to him.
+Mr. Hogan missed one of the three meetings during his Board tenure in 2016.

 The Nominating/Corporate Governance Committee has determined that a majority of the members of the Board are independent pursuant to applicable NASDAQ independence standards.
 Independent Directors are Messrs.
-Alden, Allardyce, Gorman, Legg, Morris, Spinner and Young, Dr. Philip, Mses.
+Alden, Allardyce, Conrado, Gorman, Hogan, Legg, and Spinner, Dr. Philip, Mses.
 Stipp and McElligott.
-Independent Directors met in executive session four times in 2015.
-During Mr. Young's tenure as the Chairman of the Board, he has presided at such meetings.
-Following Mr. Young's retirement at the conclusion of the 2016 Annual Meeting, Mr. Spinner, as Lead Independent Director, will preside over the meetings of Independent Directors.
+Directors who retired from the Board in 2016, Robert A. Young III and John H. Morris, were also deemed independent by the Nominating/Corporate Governance Committee.
+Independent Directors met in executive session four times in 2016.
+Mr. Spinner, as Lead Independent Director, presides over the meetings of Independent Directors.

 It is the Company's policy that all members of its Board attend each annual meeting of its stockholders, except when illness or other personal matters prevent such attendance.
-All of the nine members of the Board at the time of the Company's 2015 Annual Meeting of Stockholders attended such meeting.
+All of the eleven members of the Board at the time of the Company's 2016 Annual Meeting of Stockholders attended such meeting.